Kiwis have a right to know who high-profile sports star linked to drug conspiracy is - Court of Appeal

 But Heron told the Herald to expect an application for leave to appeal the decision to the Supreme Court.

-The Court of Appeal judges had said: "There is, unquestionably, a high public interest in how methamphetamine comes into New Zealand, including how it is financed and transported and how it is distributed once it arrives.
-The public has an interest in knowing who is behind this offending, including those who assist or enable it to occur, even if not directly involved."
+The Court of Appeal judges said in their decision there is "unquestionably, a high public interest" in how methamphetamine comes into New Zealand, including how it is financed, transported and how it is distributed once it arrives.

+"The public has an interest in knowing who is behind this offending, including those who assist or enable it to occur, even if not directly involved," they said.

 Despite not being charged, the Crown named the sports star during the trial and alleged he was linked to the offending after several social media messages were uncovered.

-The Crown accused him of taking cash from New Zealand to the US to buy meth and import it back here, while a witness said he saw the sportsman purchase "white pills" in 2017.
+The Crown accused him financing the drug syndicate by taking cash from New Zealand to the US to buy meth and import it back here.

+A witness also said he saw the sportsman purchase "white pills" in 2017, which was argued at trial to be steroids and bodybuilding supplements.

 Police have said they were set to lay criminal charges against the sports star over his alleged involvement with the syndicate, which was importing its drugs from California.

-But, sources have told the Herald, police did not consider they had enough evidence to secure a conviction.
+But sources have told the Herald police did not consider they had enough evidence to secure a conviction.

+After the trial, Detective Inspector Scott Beard said in a statement the sports star did not receive "special treatment".

+"We can confirm that as part of our investigation police identified others who may have been involved in this criminal activity and made significant inquiries into this but there was insufficient evidence to charge," he said.
-"Although [the sports star] was the subject of police interest, he was never actually spoken to (having exercised, through counsel, his right to silence)," the Court of Appeal judgment reads.

-"He was never charged.
+The Court of Appeal judges said: "Although [the sports star] was the subject of police interest, he was never actually spoken to (having exercised, through counsel, his right to silence) ...
+He was never charged.
 He was not asked to give evidence in the proceeding.
 He did not have access to criminal disclosure."

-However, the Court of Appeal judges said: "In our view, [the sportsman] did have the opportunity to respond to the allegations but did not do so."
+Despite this, the judges added: "In our view, [the sportsman] did have the opportunity to respond to the allegations but did not do so."

 They said by the time the name suppression application was argued the sportsman had made no response, either by affidavit or through counsel.